+Children's rights continue to be violated all over Europe.
+Moreover, children are not always recognised as full bearers of human rights.
 Some progress has been made, partly as a result of the UN Convention on the Rights of the Child.
-The Council of Europe has also contributed to the protection of children through the case law of the European Court of Human Rights and the European Committee on Social Rights as well as through the adoption of important standards relating to adoption, child exploitation, juvenile justice or children in institutions.
+The Council of Europe has also contributed to the protection of children through the case law of the European Court of Human Rights and the European Committee on Social Rights and through the adoption of important standards relating to adoption, child exploitation, juvenile justice or children in institutions.

-He regularly visits prisons or care institutions where children are placed and provides recommendations to national authorities on how they could improve their records on children's rights.
+The protection of the rights of children is high on the agenda of the Commissioner for Human Rights.
+He regularly visits care institutions, schools, facilities where children are detained, places where children live in precarious conditions, and organisations providing services to children.
+He addresses recommendations to national authorities on how they could improve their records on children's rights.

 He has identified three areas of concern to which he devotes specific attention: 1) the persisting problem of statelessness among children in various member states; 2) the still widespread practice of placing some groups of children, including Roma and children with disabilities, in segregated educational settings; and 3) the human rights situation of migrant children, especially unaccompanied minor migrants.

 - Belgium urged not to resume detention of migrant children and to expand alternatives to immigration detention for families with children